Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

      ```bash
      git remote set-url origin git@github.com:Djnirds1984/MikroTik-Orange-Pi-Manager.git
      ```
-Now `git pull` will be passwordless.
+Now `git pull` will be passwordless and use SSH.

 ### **Pulling the Latest Code**